 Wall of Interests: This is an opportunity to bring something of interest to you that are passionate about when away from Mainely Men.
 It can be part of a collection, photos, sculpture or any item that would let the men know more about who you are.
 Please do not bring anything too fragile or valuable as these items will be on display throughout the weekend and we have no way of securing your items overnight.
-See this web page for more detail.

 Music Jam/Dance: After the formal entertainment, men are invited to stay as long as they want for an informal night of drumming, music and dancing.
 We’ll provide the space if you bring the music and instruments.

 Spirituality: The grounds feature a labyrinth in a hemlock forest where you can walk and reflect at any time during the weekend.

 Sports and Recreation: The lodge offers athletic fields, hiking trails, volleyball, fishing, Ping-Pong, swimming and canoeing.
 Bring the gear you need and organize any games you enjoy.